Q: What is molting?

-Molting occurs once a year in mature birds, normally in late summer or autumn.
-The birds will lose their feathers and regrow new ones--a way of refreshing their plumage for the winter so they will stay warm.
+A: Molting occurs once a year in adult birds older than one year, normally in late summer or autumn.
+During this time, birds will lose their feathers and regrow new ones.
+It's a way of refreshing their plumage for the winter so they'll stay warm.

-Commercial entities tend to breed for a hard molt, because birds lay fewer (or no) eggs while they are molting, since feather growth uses up so many of your hen's resources.
-Natural molting is brought on by shorter days, but a molt can be caused by other triggers.
-For instance, factory farms will often starve a bird for several days to induce them to molt all at once so it's easier to manage.
-Can you imagine the type of person you'd have to be to think it's okay to starve chickens if it's done in the name of the bottom line?
-You can imagine how My Pet Chicken feels about this abuse!
+What type of molt your birds have is usually a matter of genetics.
+Commercial entities tend to breed for a hard molt, because birds lay fewer (or no) eggs while they're molting, since feather growth uses up so many of your hen's resources.
+Natural molting, hard or short, is brought on by shorter days, but a molt can be caused by other triggers.
+For instance, factory farms will often deprive a bird of food for several days, or water for a day or so, to induce them to molt all at once so it's easier for them to manage.

 - A hard molt.
 A hard molt means all the feathers are lost almost at once, so molting is over relatively quickly.